miracum/recruit/docs/index.md

 ### Query Module

-The query module, simply referred to as `query`, uses the [OHDSI WebAPI](https://github.com/OHDSI/WebAPI) to list the studies ("cohort definitions") [created using OHDSI Atlas](https://ohdsi.github.io/TheBookOfOhdsi/Cohorts.html#Cohorts), generates them to identify the patients in the OMOP database, maps these OMOP patients to FHIR resources, and finally sends them to a FHIR server for persistence.
+The query module, also referred to as `query`, uses the [OHDSI WebAPI](https://github.com/OHDSI/WebAPI) to list the studies ("cohort definitions") [created using OHDSI Atlas](https://ohdsi.github.io/TheBookOfOhdsi/Cohorts.html#Cohorts), generates them to identify the patients in the OMOP database, maps these OMOP patients to FHIR resources, and finally sends them to a FHIR server for persistence.